-RAN1 is still discussing whether DRS based RSRQ measurement(s) should be based on CRS, CSI-RS or both.
+RAN1 is still discussing whether DRS based RSRQ measurement(s) should be defined for CRS, CSI-RS or both.

 2. Actions:

-RAN1 kindly asks RAN2 to take the above into account for future discussion on the work item of small cell enhancements-physical layer aspect.
+RAN1 kindly asks RAN2 and RAN4 to take the above into account for future discussion on the work item of small cell enhancements-physical layer aspect.